gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-vs-3d-library.md

 This post is a kind of side topic on a series of posts about WebGL.
 The first <a href="webgl-fundamentals.html">started with fundamentals</a>

-I'm writing this because my claim that WebGL is a 2D API and not a 3D API touches a nerve with some people.
-I'm not sure why they feel threatened or whatever it is that makes them so upset I called WebGL a 2D API.
+I'm writing this because my claim that WebGL is a Rasterization API and not a 3D API touches a nerve with some people.
+I'm not sure why they feel threatened or whatever it is that makes them so upset I called WebGL a Rasterization API.

 Arguably everything is a matter of perspective.
 I might say a knife is an eating utensil, someone else might say a knife is a tool and yet another person might say a knife is a weapon.

-In the case of WebGL though there's a reason I think it's important to call WebGL a 2D API and that is specifically because of the amount of 3D math knowledge you need to know to use WebGL to draw anything in 3D.
+In the case of WebGL though there's a reason I think it's important to call WebGL a rasterization API and that is specifically because of the amount of 3D math knowledge you need to know to use WebGL to draw anything in 3D.

 I would argue that anything that calls itself a 3D library should do the